European vs American Dobermans

 European Dobermans are generally feistier than American Dobermans

 We have a friend that we have shown with a few times, who we were talking with about our dogs and her dogs.
 We talked a bit about some training we were doing with our dogs and she said that her dogs were just "Show Dogs", and that they don't really do anything other than train for shows, and show.
 Her dogs are very well taken care of and loved, and were very happy too!
 This is just the perfect example of the differences between European and American Dobermans.
 Most American Dobermans are just "show dogs", or come from just "show dog" lines.
 They are content in just being a "pretty thing".
 It's not something we would want for a dog that we own, but for those that do want that, we have no problem with it!
 Get the dog that is going to make you the happiest.
+We've also met excellent agility and scent work american dobermans.
+They just simply do not do as well at bite work/schutzhund.

 Considering that we're European Doberman breeders, it should be no surprise that we prefer European Dobermans over American Dobermans.
 We've met lots of American Dobermans over the years and the vast majority are very well trained, elegant, good dogs.
 They make great family pets and we know many people with American Dobermans.
 It just depends on what you want in a dog.
 We want and produce a Doberman that has protective instincts, great drive, intelligence, working ability, tenacity, loyalty, and love - for that, an American Doberman just can't compete with a European!